NYPL/engineering-general/standards/alerting.md

 ### Log Messages

-A service MUST create a metric filter for [log messages](logging.md) of severity `ERROR` and greater.
+All services, applications, and consumers MUST create a metric filter for their [log messages](logging.md) of severity `ERROR` and greater.

 The metric filter MUST be named and namespaced consistently: